 - Eligibility for drug coverage under the Ontario Drug Benefit Plan.

 Historical ties with the CCAC

-Local Health Integration Networks were begun as Community Care Access Centres (CCAC), with transfer of services taking place in June 2017.
+Home and Community Care Support Services were begun as Community Care Access Centres (CCAC), with transfer of services taking place to first, Local Health Integration Networks (LHIN) in June 2017, then Home and Community Care Support Services in 2021.
 Community Care Access Centres (CCACs) were established across Ontario in January 1998.
 During their tenure, CCACs answered to the Ontario Ministry of Health and Long-Term Care and were governed by independent, incorporated, non-profit boards of directors.
 The change in name came under Government of Ontario’s Patients First: Action Plan for Health Care.

-Their website is a central hub with links to local LHINS across the province.
-Start here: lhins.on.ca.
+Their website is a central hub with links to local offices across the province.
+Start here: http://healthcareathome.ca/central/

 How do I qualify?

 To be eligible for service, you need a valid Ontario Health Card and must live in the region of your local LHIN.